akeneo/pim-docs/cookbook/product/query-products.rst

 Add a custom sorter
 -------------------

-Sorter implementation mechanism is very close to the filter one, another registry, other interfaces to implement and a tagged service to declare as:
+Sorter implementation mechanism is very close to the filter one, another registry, the interface `Pim\Bundle\CatalogBundle\Query\Sorter\SorterInterface` to implement and a tagged service to declare as:

 .. code-block:: yaml